Snap-dragon (game): Traditions

-Most sources describe Snap-dragon as a Christmas tradition, but Blain suggests that in the United States it was played at Halloween, and Platt notes:
+Most sources describe snap-dragon as a Christmas tradition, but Blain suggests that in the United States it was played at Halloween.
+Platt notes:

 There were several other traditions surrounding the game of snap-dragon.
 Mary F. Blain describes the belief that the person who snatches the most treats out of the brandy will meet their true love within a year.
 In another tradition, one of the raisins contains a gold button and becomes "the lucky raisin".
-The person who fishes the raisin out can claim a reward or boon (favor) of their choosing.
+The person who fishes the raisin out can claim a reward or boon (favour) of their choosing.
 In the short story Master Sandy's Snapdragon by Elbridge S. Brooks, snap-dragon is played in the royal household of James I of England.
-Young Prince Charles (later Charles I of England) catches the lucky raisin, and as his favor, requests the freedom of Walter Raleigh.
+Young Prince Charles (later Charles I of England) catches the lucky raisin and, as his favour, requests the freedom of Walter Raleigh.

-According to Robert Chambers' Book of Days (1879) the game was accompanied by a chant:
+According to Robert Chambers' Book of Days (1879), the game was accompanied by a chant: